David-Durst/embeddedHaskellAetherling/theory/Basic.md

 ### Time-Area Tradeoffs
 Show for each operator that time value goes up, resources go down by evaluating the resources operator for each one

+**Negative** - I don't think this can actually be proven.
+Increases decreasing time increases area for `up_1d`. `up_1d_s` requires no memory area. `up_1d_t` requires memory.

+**Positive** - We still can have a linear search (following the common factors).
+The auto-scheduler provided above does this.
+It finds the most parallel implementation that fits on the target chip.

+## Auto-Scheduler Optimality
+This is the same proof as in the paper.
+I'm not going to reproduce here as it is not good.
+We already agreed it was too wordy.